cypress-io/circleci-orb/README.md

 # Cypress CircleCI Orb [![CircleCI](https://circleci.com/gh/cypress-io/circleci-orb.svg?style=svg)](https://circleci.com/gh/cypress-io/circleci-orb) [![renovate-app badge][renovate-badge]][renovate-app]

-The Cypress CircleCI Orb is a piece of configuration set in your `circle.yml` file to correctly install, cache and run [Cypress.io](https://www.cypress.io) tests on [CircleCI](https://circleci.com) with very little effort.
+The Cypress CircleCI Orb is a piece of configuration set in your `circle.yml` file to correctly install, cache and run [Cypress.io](https://www.cypress.io) tests on CircleCI with very little effort.
+See this orb in [CircleCI Registry](https://circleci.com/orbs/registry/orb/cypress-io/cypress).

 **Note ⚠️:** To use CircleCI Orbs in your projects, you need to enable two settings: